andrewbrandwood/isomorphic-handlebars-demo/readme.md

 		Handlebars.registerPartial('button/button', window.Demo.templates['button']);
 	}
 ```
-Call the registerPartial in the `init` function.
+Call the `registerPartial` in the `init` function.

 Run gulp and test your project.

 ### Final bit of UX

-As we are now updating the filters imediately on click of the filter, there is no need for the `Filter results` button.
+As we are now updating the filters immediately on click of the filter, there is no need for the `Filter results` button.

 ```js
   document.getElementsByTagName('html')[0].classList.add('js');
 ```

 Adding a class of `js` to the body of the document will allow you to hide the button when JavaScript is enabled.

-## Conclusion